BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 As I said in the previous post, the python version we are targeting here is python3.5.
-The marshal format is an internal part of the interpreter, and thus is subject to changes from version to version.
+The marshal format is an internal part of the interpreter and, thus, is subject to changes from version to version.
 That's why it does not have any official documentation.
 A summary of python2's `marshal` format can be found [here](http://demoseen.com/blog/2010-02-20_Python_Marshal_Format.html).